 THE 2020/2021 SEASON is EXILED TONGUES' inaugural season!
 Our first production, CUT WOMAN written by Dena Igusti and directed by Ray Jordan Achan premiered at the Prelude NYC 2020 Festival.
-Our next production, "CON DOUGH", written by Dena Igusti and Ray Jordan Achan will premiere virtually at the Center at Park West in February 2021.
+Our next production, "CON DOUGH: Stories of 1 in 5 Gentrified", written by Dena Igusti and Ray Jordan Achan premiered at the Center at West Park in February 2021 and will premiere at the Tank in May 2021.
+Our upcoming production,"Diasporic Dreams From a Boy Who Wished He Could" will premiere at Rogue Theater Festival in July 2021.
 We are also developing "La Violecion of My PapiYon, written by Arline Pierre-Louis.
 EXILED TONGUES has also started an Artist-in-Residency program which will provide $200 unrestricted microgrants to emerging artists of color in NYC to articulate a new future for American theater.
 Find out more about our programs and how to sign up below!

 WRITTEN/PRODUCED BY: DENA IGUSTI